wombleton/gitlaw-nz/acts/P/Postal Services Act 1998.md

 ##### 13 Offences

-*   Every postal operator commits an offence and is liable to a fine of not more than $10,000 who---
+*   Every postal operator commits an offence and is liable on conviction to a fine of not more than $10,000 who---

     *   (a) fails, without reasonable excuse, to properly keep records sufficient to satisfy the requirements of subsections (1) to (3) of [section 12][17]; or

     *   (b) fails, without reasonable excuse, to comply with the requirements of section 12(4) or section 12(5).

+    Section 13: amended, on 1 July 2013, by [section 413][105] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 14 Offender not relieved from liability